wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     ```

 ??? note "updateIssue"
-    To update an issue, use updateIssue, specify the issue ID.
+    To update an issue, use `updateIssue` and specify the issue ID.
     <table>
         <tr>
             <th>Parameter Name</th>